 - Consider non-cybersecurity risks: Remember, your third-party risk goes beyond cybersecurity threats.
 Consider how the vendors you work with affect your revenue, operations, privacy, ethics performance, environmental friendliness, reputation and geopolitics.

-With technological advances, you can use dedicated software to manage your third-party risk assessments for you.
-The right tools allow you to onboard new vendors much faster with automated risk assessments and integration into your business workflow.
-You can get automated alerts if there is a security threat.
-Enjoy real-time vendor security monitoring through data feeds and identification of emerging risks.
-Rely on accurate data constantly being pulled from vendor systems.
+With today’s technological advances, you can use third-party risk management (TPRM) automation software to handle vendor risk assessments for you.
+The right TPRM tools help you onboard new vendors faster with automated risk assessments and seamless integration into your existing business workflows.
+You can also receive automated alerts if a security threat arises and benefit from real-time vendor security monitoring through continuous data feeds that identify emerging risks.

 Want to learn even more about third-party risk management?
 Schedule a demo with an Onspring expert today.